TrevorsDev/Asset-Tag-Database-2.0/README.md

 ✅ Display asset data in a table
 ✅ Complete form to add new assets
 ✅ Add form validation and error handling
-🔲 Implement column-based filtering (starting with status) 🔲 Add CSV import support
+✅ Implement column-based filtering (starting with status) 🔲 - Styling the filters bar to match your table layout?
+(Next iteration) 🔲 - Adding a loading spinner or "No results found" message?
+(Next iteration) 🔲 - Creating a “Clear All Filters” button?
+(Next iteration) 🔲 Add CSV import support
 🔲 Add edit/update and delete functionality
 🔲 Add authentication and secure access